-THE COVER PICTURES Dr. Ted F. Andrews, head of the Department of Biology, showing a group of pupils where and how to find insects suitable for bringing into the classroom.
+THE COVER PICTURE - Dr. Ted F. Andrews, head of the Department of Biology, showing a group of pupils where and how to find insects suitable for bringing into the classroom.

 Volume 9, Number 3 - March 1963

 Published by The Kansas State Teachers College of Emporia

 Prepared and Issued by The Department of Biology, with the cooperation of the Division of Education

 Editorial Committee: Ina M. Borman, Robert F. Clarke, Gilbert A. Leisman, David Parmelee, Carl F. Prophet, Dixon Smith

 The Kansas School Naturalist is sent upon request, free of charge, to Kansas teachers and others interested in nature education.
 Back numbers are sent free as long as the supply lasts, except Vol. 5, No. 3, Poisonous Snakes of Kansas.
 Copies of this issue may be obtained for 25 cents each postpaid.
 Send orders to The Kansas School Naturalist, Department of Biology, Kansas State Teachers College, Emporia, Kansas.

 The Kansas School Naturalist is published in November, January, March, and May of each year by The Kansas State Teachers College, Twelfth Avenue and Commercial Street, Emporia, Kansas.
 Second-class mail privileges authorized at Emporia, Kansas.

 THE COVER PICTURE was taken by the college photographic service, the other photos by member of the biology faculty.
 The sketches of the window aquarium and terrarium on page 6, and the net, dredge, and seine on page 7, were borrowed from previous issues.
 All other sketches were drawn by Dr. Robert Boles, of the biology faculty.